 With fleet monitoring solutions, it’s important to communicate broadly and transparently to your entire pool of drivers.
 Emphasize that the focus is on company assets and service performance, not any one driver’s personal habits.
 Make sure it’s clear to everyone that only work hours are directly evaluated, and that off-hours monitoring is intended only to ensure that assets are protected.
 It’s worthwhile to point out the benefits to the drivers themselves: location tracking and routing helps them get to their assignments more quickly, leading to more satisfied customers and of course a greener planet.

 As more and more companies allow off-duty possession of company resources such as mobile phones, company credit cards, and fleet vehicles, these trackable items leave breadcrumbs that can reveal personal information about the user and allow their identities to be inferred.
 Privacy concerns are surfacing most rapidly in Utility, Telco, Municipalities, and other organizations with large field service divisions, mainly because larger operations tend to have more sophisticated data infrastructure.
 To protect managers from the liability of access to too much information, it can be very useful to limit the view of data by role, or to make only on-duty data accessible.

-iOn™ has a number of features driven by customers who desire to protect themselves and the privacy of their drivers by limiting what information is available and to whom.
 To learn more about how CalAmp can help you balance privacy concerns with fleet monitoring in your organization, check out Tackling Fleet Driver Privacy Issues from Fleet Financials.